-The mine life is estimated to be seven full years and two partial years, with concentrate production mirroring ore production.
+In the 2010 EAP/EIS, the mine life was estimated to be seven full years and two partial years, with concentrate production mirroring ore production.
+In the 2013 EAP/EIS, the mine life is estimated to be 10 years.
 The frac sand which is to be mined at the start of mining is produced throughout the life of the mine and beyond.
-The first partial year's ore production (2013) will be stockpiled pending commissioning of the ore processing plant in 2014.
+The first partial year's ore production (Year 1) will be processed pending commissioning of the ore processing plant in Year 1.

 The Project features an open pit bulk tonnage mining method, a 3.6 Mt/a nickel ore processing plant, and 1.5 Mt/a sand processing plant producing various sand products, including 20/40 and 40/70 frac sand, and other finer sized sands.
+The frac sand mined in Year -2 will be stockpiled until the frac sand plant is commissioned.
 The Project will be built over a three year period at a capital cost of \$596.3 million.
-The nickel ore processing plant is scheduled to come online in the spring of 2014 and the frac sand plant to come online in the spring of 2013.
+The nickel ore processing plant is scheduled to come online in the spring of Year 1 and the frac sand plant to come online in the spring of Year -1.

-VNI is committed to the development of an environmentally and socially responsible project, which optimizes benefits to Manitoba and its people.
-In order to reduce project-related effects, the project has been designed to minimize the geographic extent of disturbance and for eventual permanent, passive closure.
+VNI is committed to the development of an environmentally and socially responsible project, that optimizes benefits to Manitoba and its people.
+In order to reduce project-related effects, the Minago Project has (including the TWRMF, open pit mine, processing plant and all related project components) been designed to minimize the geographic extent of disturbance and for eventual permanent, passive closure.
 The site will be reclaimed in accordance with site-specific criteria in a planned and timely manner.